shubhj1709/my-first-github-repository/README.md

 # my-first-github-repository
-Hers is my first GitHub repository
+Here is my first GitHub repository.
+Let's get started with GitHub.

-README.md file was just edited  manually.one more edit at Github
+README.md file was just edited manually.
+This file was modified locally.